softwarewolves/riders/README.md

 We now need to get the code out of the URI's query parameter and send it in an XMLHttpRequest to the authorization server's token endpoint.

 Authorization code flow is less susceptible to token theft than the implicit flow because it does not expose the security tokens in URIs.
 However, the authorization code is also sensitive since it can be exchanged for security tokens.
 These are some of the measures suggested to mitigate the risk of code theft:
 * Only allow the code to be presented once.
 This is something that must be enforced by the authorization server.
-Unfortunately, Cognito, like many other authorization servers, does not enforce this.
+Unfortunately, Cognito, like many other authorization servers, fails to do so.
 * PKCE.
 We are good here.
 * Remove the code from the browser's history - this is one of the acceptance criteria of this exercise, see below.